caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 ### Initialized Job

-This step downloads all information needed for the jobs we want the agent to execute.
+This step downloads all the task information needed for the jobs we configured, and will be passed onto the agent to execute.

 ![image05](/images/posts/azure-devops/part3/part3-image5.png)